 When a model is ready for the decals, first a couple of gloss coats were added to avoid "any" decal silvering.
 Usually I use...

 Nowadays in the USA the Future is now called "Johnson Pledge Floor Care".
-Hope it is the same stuff as the old Future.
+It appears to be the same stuff as the old Future.

 Future can be thinned for a better airbrushing result.
-Use 70% Alkohol Ketonatus that can be bought in a bottle at the drugstore.
+Use 70% Alkohol Ketonatus or IPA that can be bought in a bottle at the drugstore.
 A mix of 60% FUTURE + 40% Alkohol gives good results.
 For better flowing of this varnish mix add a few drops (0,5%) of "Glycerine" that can be purchased at pharmacy drug stores, this really helps!

 Future can also be given less gloss effects; you can mix in acrylic Tamiya Flat base X-21 .